 - Selenium Sulfide Shampoo

-*** These medicines shouldn’t be taken without prescriptions from doctors.
+Use these medicines with prescriptions from doctors.
 You always should follow the routines and doses given by the doctor.

 How to get rid of ringworm on the scalp at home?